cemozguraA/Xamarin.RisePlugin.Floatingactionbutton/README.md

 Add the following NuGet package to your solution.
 - **Step2 (IOS)**

-You must add this line to your AppDelegate.cs before you use AutoCompleteTextView
+You must add this line to your AppDelegate.cs before you use Floatingactionbutton
  ```csharp
 COAFloatingactionbutton.Init();
 ```
 - **Step2 (ANDROID)**

-You must add this code to your MainActivity.cs before you use AutoCompleteTextView
+You must add this code to your MainActivity.cs before you use Floatingactionbutton
  ```csharp
 public override void SetContentView(Android.Views.View view)
         {